Rules and Resources

 - Skis and equipment will be awarded to the award winning skier's team.
 The skier may borrow the skis as long as they are on the team.
 Upon graduation the awarded equipment will stay with the team to benefit other high school skiers.

 Click on the links below to be directed to additional resources off the Spring Lake Park Schools website.

-Informational Sheet (This is for your info only.
-Coaches will register all skiers and pay all fees for the race.)
+Meet Info sheet (this is for your info only, coaches will register skiers and pay all race fees)

 2309 Baker Park Rd

 Maple Plain, MN 55359

 Maplewood, MN 55119

 Coon Rapids, MN 55448

 St. Paul, MN 55103